LePhil/ExcaliburPlayground/readme.md

 * Animals/Cages with limited amount of items
 * rate of interest in a food/animal/item should depend on the worth/duration/amount available.
 Expensive items should take a long time or be very limited or be only rarely asked for (or a combination/all of them)
 * maybe (MAYBE) a small minigame with direct input - it's more fun anyway :)
-* Button should have Resources.ImgButton as the default sprite, no need to always pass it.
-* player via LevelScene, not via door.
+* customers via LevelScene, not via door.
 Too far away!

 # Bugs
 * If speed is increased, actions should take less long as well (e.g. pickup)
 * Multiple clicks on Cassa should not stack up/take no time if no customer is there
 * Level Handling... levelScene should only be created when a game is started.
-* Picking up foods is broken right now
+* Picking up foods is broken right now, doesn't pause the player
+* stations don't break at the moment

 # Recently done
 * Re-done buttons with Labels